 This

-and vulnerable adults.
+adults.
 It is intended to be a dynamic policy.
-It is intended to
+It is intended to support the

-support the Church in being a safe supportive and caring community for
+Church in being a safe supportive and caring community for children, young

-children, young people, vulnerable adults, for survivors of abuse, for
+people, vulnerable adults, for survivors of abuse, for communities and for

 As the people of the Methodist Church we are concerned with the wholeness of each